How to calm a crying baby

 Why babies cry so much

 Crying is how babies communicate.
 While it can be challenging to distinguish between the types of cries of a newborn baby, as babies get older, parents can sometimes differentiate an "I'm hungry" cry from an "I'm tired" cry.

 Babies cry because they are:

-Please remember, it's important to respond to your baby's cries.
-Contrary to old wives' tales, young babies cannot be spoiled by being picked up when they cry.
+Sometimes, cries can easily be satisfied with food or a diaper change.
+Always respond to your baby's cries.
+You cannot "spoil" babies by picking them up when they cry.
 Being held is reassuring and comforting when a baby cannot express herself any other way.